-Exclusion strategies (also known as negative screening) avoid investing in companies or sectors involved in activities or conducts that have negative ESG impacts or that violate international conventions (also known as norms-based exclusions).
+Exclusion strategies avoid investing in sectors, issuers, or assets for its own economic activity, products, corporate conduct or practices, or controversies, violation of international standards, or poor performance in terms of ESG or corporate sustainability.
 Credicorp Capital Asset Management and the Credicorp group have identified activities and behaviors to be avoided due to concerns about their sustainability or economic, environmental, or social effects.